melquip/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 `brokenEggs` is the number of broken eggs

-### Finding the lowest floor that if i drop an egg, it breaks
+### Finding the lowest floor that if I drop an egg, it breaks

 def findFloorF(n)
   if n < 1: return n